 In this Part, unless the contrary intention appears —

-“approved surveyor” means licensed surveyor who is for the time approved under regulation 117;
+approved surveyor means licensed surveyor who is for the time approved under regulation 117;

-“licensed surveyor” has the meaning given by section 3 of the Licensed Surveyors Act 1909;
+licensed surveyor has the meaning given by section 3 of the Licensed Surveyors Act 1909;

-“mining survey” means survey required under the Act or these regulations in respect of the boundaries of the area of land to which a tenement relates;
+mining survey means survey required under the Act or these regulations in respect of the boundaries of the area of land to which a tenement relates;

-“tenement” means mining tenement or application therefor;
+tenement means mining tenement or application therefor;

-“the Director” means the person for the time being holding or acting in the office of the Director of the Mineral Titles Division of the Department under Part 3 of the Public Sector Management Act 1994.
+the Director means the person for the time being holding or acting in the office of the Director of the Mineral Titles Division of the Department under Part 3 of the Public Sector Management Act 1994.

 [Regulation 116 inserted in Gazette 30 May 1986 p.
 1840; amended in Gazette 13 Oct 1995 p.
 4821.]